David Tan

 David Tan is a Singaporean law professor at the National University of Singapore Faculty of Law.
 He was the Vice Dean of Academic Affairs from January 2015 to June 2021.
 His legal scholarship covers intellectual and intangible property law.
 He is also a fine art and fashion photographer, with exhibitions presented by Cartier and Versace.
-David was elected the Vice President (Business Development & Communications) of the Singapore Badminton Association, a volunteer position, in September 2024.
+David served as the Vice President (Business Development & Communications) of the Singapore Badminton Association, a volunteer position, from September 2024 to August 2026.
 He was appointed to the advisory board of the National Museum of Singapore in 2025.